ZuranA/Project/README.md

 Install the dependencies: pip install -r requirements.txt Set up the database: flask db upgrade
 Start the development server: flask run
-Contributing
-Contributions are welcome!
-If you encounter any bugs or issues, please create an issue in the issue tracker.
-If you have any feature requests or would like to contribute code, please create a pull request.

-License
-This project is licensed under the MIT License.